sepal-contrib/se.plan/doc/en.rst

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/chips.png
     :alt: constraints chips

-Every selected constraints is corresponding to a layer provided by **se.plan** listed in :ref:`appendix_f`.
+Every selected constraints is corresponding to a layer provided by **se.plan** listed in :ref:`seplan-appendix-f`.
 These layers can be customized in this panel to use national data or to provide information on areas that are not covered by the tool default layers.
 You do not need to add constraints if there isn’t any.
 In this case, default values will be used and you can simply proceed to the next steps.

 .. note::